Table of contents

 The advancements in the field of AI have led to the development of a tool that can translate text from one language to another in a matter of seconds.
 Machine translation options are a great replacement for expensive professional translators' services.

-Even though auto-translation tool is very helpful, there are some inaccuracies when translating from one language to another.
+Even though the auto-translation tool is very helpful, there are some inaccuracies when translating from one language to another.

 Available translation services in SimpleLocalize:

-- Google Translate is the most popular translation service in the world.
+• Google Translate is the most popular translation service in the world.
 It supports more than 100 languages and can translate entire sentences at a time for quick comprehension.

-How to use auto translation?
+How to auto-translate?

 The 'Start auto translation' button won't show up if 100% language content is translated.